jantsje/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at [CREED](https://www.creedexperiment.nl/creed/), the Center for Research in Experimental Economics and political Decision making of the University of Amsterdam.
+I am a postdoctoral researcher at [CREED](https://www.creedexperiment.nl/creed/), the Center for Research in Experimental Economics and political Decision making of the University of Amsterdam and a Research Fellow at [Tinbergen](https://www.tinbergen.nl).
 My main interests are experimental economics and behavioral economics.

 I have a research master in neuroeconomics from Maastricht University and a PhD in behavioral economics from Vrije Universiteit Amsterdam.
 My PhD thesis entitled **Improving flood preparedness using insights from economic experiments** can be found [here](https://research.vu.nl/en/publications/improving-flood-preparedness-using-insights-from-economic-experim).

-Currently, I am working in the team of [Shaul Shalvi](https://www.uva.nl/profiel/s/h/s.shalvi/s.shalvi.html) on a [project](https://behavioralethics.org/project/trustpath/) studying the importance of trust in the sharing economy.
+Currently, I am working on a [project](https://behavioralethics.org/project/trustpath/) studying the importance of trust in the sharing economy.